altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 // evt-b-2
 ```
 Note
-In order to implement the pattern known as “command sourcing” simply call persistAsync(cmd)(...) right away on all incoming messages and handle them in the callback.
+In order to implement the pattern known as "command sourcing" simply call persistAsync(cmd)(...) right away on all incoming messages and handle them in the callback.
 Warning
 The callback will not be invoked if the actor is restarted (or stopped) in between the call to persistAsync and the journal has confirmed the write.